-Having updated our 10 best soundbars, we’re pleased to announce there are some amazing soundbars on the market with some incredible new technology.
-You’ll definitely find something at every price point from several hundred and even a thousand dollars down to under $100.
+Having updated our list of the best soundbars, we’re pleased to announce some amazing soundbars with incredible new technology.
+You’ll find something at every price point, from several hundred and even a thousand dollars down to under $100.
 At every price point, we’ve managed to find the best soundbar money can buy.
-Make sure you check out our buyer’s guide at the end of this article for info.
+Check out our buyer’s guide at the end of this article for info.

 Best Soundbar for Movies

-If you’re looking for a soundbar specifically for watching movies and playing games, I would go for the VIZIO SB46514-F6.
+If you’re looking for a soundbar for watching movies and playing games, I will go for the VIZIO SB46514-F6.
 The system offers 5.1.4 3D surround sound with sub-bass that kicks!
 This system will truly blow you away.
-The VIZIO is, however just shy of $1,000 which might be out of many people’s budget.
+The VIZIO is, however, just shy of $1,000, which might be out of many people’s budget.

-If you’re looking for something cheaper, then the Nakamichi Shockwafe Pro 7.1 comes in at just under $450 and performs exceptionally well for a system at this price.
+If you’re looking for something cheaper, the Nakamichi Shockwafe Pro 7.1 comes in at just under $450 and performs exceptionally well for a system at this price.
 You get a nice big bass sound and virtual 7.1 surround sound.
-At this price, however, you don’t get Dolby Atmos or DTS:X 3D sound processing.
+However, you don’t get Dolby Atmos or DTS:X 3D sound processing at this price.

 Best Soundbar for the Bedroom

-If you’re looking for a soundbar for the bedroom, then you might want to consider the ultra-compact Bose Solo 5.
+If you’re looking for a bedroom soundbar, you might want to consider the ultra-compact Bose Solo 5.
 This soundbar doesn’t offer surround sound capability but does provide exceptional clarity and detail.
 Perfect for watching a bit of TV while you doze off at night.

 Best Soundbar for Multi-Room Speaker Setups

-If you’re looking to build a multi-room speaker setup then you’ll want to go with the Sonos Playbar.
+If you’re looking to build a multi-room speaker setup, you’ll want to go with the Sonos Playbar.
 As detailed in the review above, you can add Sonos speakers to the Playbar to create a 5.1 or 7.1 home theater system.
-Furthermore, you can create a full home network of Sonos speakers isolating and assigning different speakers to different rooms or even groups.
-Sonos speakers are also compatible with Alexa so you can create a full smart home system.
+Furthermore, you can create a full home network of Sonos speakers isolating and assigning different speakers to different rooms or groups.
+Sonos speakers are also compatible with Alexa, creating a full smart home system.

-There have been several advances in soundbar technology over the past year or so where many products are starting to compete in terms of quality with their point source counterparts.
+There have been several advances in soundbar technology over the past year, and many products are starting to compete in quality with their point source counterparts.

 More and more soundbars are incorporating DTS, DTS:X, and Dolby Atmos technology which offers a 3D audio experience.
-It’s impressive how well some brands are nailing this 3D experience and it’s likely we’ll see this as a standard feature within the next year.
+It’s impressive how well some brands are nailing this 3D experience, and we’ll likely see this as a standard feature within the next year.

 Bass performance has also improved over the last 12 months.
-In some products, like the VIZIO 46-Inch, Sonos PLAYBAR or Bose SoundTouch 300 bass performance is certainly on another level when compared with other brands.
+In some products, like the VIZIO 46-Inch, Sonos PLAYBAR, or Bose SoundTouch 300′ bass performance is certainly on another level compared with other brands.
 No matter how much bass response improves, you’ll always get the best sound with a soundbar/subwoofer combo.

 Should I Buy a Soundbar?

 Nowadays, soundbars have become significantly more advanced.
-Consumers expect bigger sound, more bass, and the latest home theater features.
-And this is where you need to decide whether or not to choose a soundbar.
+Consumers expect bigger sound, bass, and the latest home theater features.
+And this is where you must decide whether to choose a soundbar.

-If you’re looking to improve the sound of your TV, then a soundbar is the best speaker for the job.
-There are also great home theater soundbar options, featuring virtual surround sound, which obviously cost more money but are quick and easy to install and do the job.
+If you want to improve your TV’s sound, a soundbar is the best speaker for the job.
+There are also great home theater soundbar options featuring virtual surround sound, which cost more money but are quick and easy to install and do the job.

-However, if you are looking for the best home theater experience, then a proper surround sound system is definitely the better option.
-Sure, there are more speakers, cables, and money required to get the system installed, but the audio quality will be significantly better and you’ll experience a true surround sound experience.
+However, if you are looking for the best home theater experience, a proper surround sound system is the better option.
+Sure, more speakers, cables, and money are required to get the system installed, but the audio quality will be significantly better, and you’ll experience a true surround sound experience.

 Another thing to consider is the size of your living space.
 For small to medium size rooms, a soundbar will work just fine.
-It’s when you get into bigger living spaces where you might want to consider a bigger speaker.
-In bigger rooms, soundbars, especially anything under 100W, tend to get lost in the room and you’ll have to run the speaker at close to max volume to fill the space.
+You might want to consider a bigger speaker when you get into bigger living spaces.
+In bigger rooms, soundbars, especially anything under 100W, tend to get lost, and you’ll have to run the speaker at close to max volume to fill the space.